lethain/django-userskins/README.markdown

-### CONCEPT
+# CONCEPT

-The purpose of django-userskins is to allow Django apps to allow users to select from a variety of provided skins to customize how a site looks for them.
+The purpose of django-userskins is to facilitate Django apps to allow users to select from a variety of provided skins to customize how a site looks for them.
 Essentially, to provide the functionality exposed in Twitter's recent